Aaron9812/Aaron9812/README.md

 ## Hi, I’m @Aaron9812 👋
 -  I’m interested in Computer Science
+-  PhD student at the University of Mannheim
 -  M.Sc.
 Data Science at the University of Mannheim
 ***